BAM-PFA/cinefiles-backup-log/README.md

 This is in progress!

-The python script was originally fed into a Mac automator applet, so there's a request for the filepath to be logged.
-I need to make it run using crontab and the resulting html should be pushed to a static (password-protected) site.
+~~The python script was originally fed into a Mac automator applet, so there's a request for the filepath to be logged.~~ I need to make it run using crontab and the resulting html should be pushed to a static (password-protected) site.
 Need to figure out where to host that will be secure.

+Er, find a different way entirely to do this.

 ~~Change the html in `index.html` to look for today's date in the csv filepath to match the latest CSV.~~ Done 6/30